jesseRules/ngx-azurevideo/projects/ngx-azurevideo/README.md

 ## Overfiew
 This project uses [Azure Media Player (AMP)](http://amp.azure.net/libs/amp/latest/docs/index.html)

-To use this component, you must first [upload a video to media services, encode it, and get a streaming endpoint](https://docs.microsoft.com/en-us/azure/media-serviceslatest/manage-assets-quickstart).
+To use this component, you must first [upload a video to media services, create a job, encode it, and get a streaming endpoint](https://docs.microsoft.com/en-us/azure/media-services/latest/manage-assets-quickstart).

 MSFT has a cool demo of the AMP player here [AmpDEMO](https://ampdemo.azureedge.net/azuremediaplayer.html)